rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-the-first-steps.md

 based on the clean form of a string in `rawValue` field.

-To manipulate the Abstract Syntax Tree, we are going to apply the Visitor design pattern that entails a degree of decoupling of code that does manipulation of tree elements from the underlying data structure.
-Babel has us covered here, since we don't need to worry about traversing the AST and merely have to call `traverse()` with a callback function for a type of AST node that we want to modify.
+To manipulate the Abstract Syntax Tree, we are going to apply the Visitor design pattern that entails some decoupling of data manipulation code from the specifics of the underlying data structure.
+Babel has us covered here: we don't need to worry about traversing the AST and merely have to call `traverse()` with a callback function(s) for a type(s) of AST nodes that we want to modify.

 Code that undoes string hex-encoding is as follows: